matias-dogliani/energybuild/README.md

 ## Model comparision

+In this [Jupyter Notebook]

 We tried 4 different models.
 All of them with default hyperparameters

 Missing picture of R2 comparing
 ### Linear Regression